-Staff: Susanna Hill (Director), Philip Grace (Recruiting Specialist)
+Staff: Susanna Hill (Director), Philip Grace (Program Manager for Research & Access), Hannah Marie Zurko (Placement Specialist)

 Students with an interest in scheduling an advising session to discuss career exploration, application materials, the job/internship search, networking, negotiation, and other career development topics should connect with their college’s career services office.
 To prepare for their meetings, students can view the Online Career Resources page on RecruitUT for a compilation of online resources maintained by the individual career services offices.
 Most offices also maintain job boards with opportunities specific to the fields connected to the departments within their school.

 |School of Architecture||SUT 2.126||512-471-1333||Career Source|

 |College of Liberal Arts||FAC 18||512-471-7900||BTT Gateway|

 |College of Natural Sciences||PAI 5.03||512-471-6700||Handshake|